Bank of England: Incorporation

-As a side effect, the huge industrial effort needed, including establishing ironworks to make more nails and advances in agriculture feeding the quadrupled strength of the navy, started to transform the economy.
+Investment in the navy duly took place.
+As a side effect, the huge industrial effort needed (including establishing ironworks to make more nails and advances in agriculture feeding the quadrupled strength of the navy) started to transform the economy.
 This helped the new Kingdom of Great Britain – England and Scotland were formally united in 1707 – to become powerful.
-The power of the navy made Britain the dominant world power in the late 18th and early 19th centuries.
+The power of the Royal Navy made Britain the dominant world power in the late 18th and early 19th centuries.